-However, all of these conclusions are sensitive to the exact values of R_0 during and after distancing.
+However, all of these conclusions depend upon the exact values of R_0 during and after distancing.
 Perhaps the effect of distancing is stronger than assumed in [5].
 Perhaps other interventions-increased hand-washing, increased wearing of masks and mask substitutes, etc.; see [7] for many more possibilities-will keep R_0 below 1 after one-time distancing.

-As examples of how sensitive the results are to different hypotheses regarding the effectiveness of interventions, Figure 3.8 shows what happens with the following strategies and extensions of the model: (1) distancing reduces R_0 by 80%; (2) distancing is turned off at 2.0/10000, and reduces R_0 by 99%; (3) same but with R_0 starting at 1.5 instead of 2, as a model of non-distancing interventions reducing transmission by 25%.
+As examples of how heavily the results depend upon hypotheses regarding the effectiveness of interventions, Figure 3.8 shows what happens with the following strategies and extensions of the model: (1) distancing reduces R_0 by 80%; (2) distancing is turned off at 2.0/10000, and reduces R_0 by 99%; (3) same but with R_0 starting at 1.5 instead of 2, as a model of non-distancing interventions reducing transmission by 25%.
 The clear differences between the graphs again highlight how important it is to understand the actual impact of interventions.